 Youth: Any person under the age of 19, excluding full- and part-time NU students, participating in a Youth Activity.

 Benefits & Risk Management - Certificate of Insurance Questions

 - Youth Activity/Camp Registration Form

 - Youth Activity Incident Reporting Form

-- Centers for Disease Control Suggestions for Youth and Summer Camps
+- Centers for Disease Control Guidance for Operating Youth Camps

-- Centers for Disease Control Suggestions for Youth Programs and Camps: Readiness and Planning Tool
+- Centers for Disease Control Guidance for Operating Youth and Summer Camps: Readiness and Planning Tool

 - National Sex Offender Public Website